tbxiao/chauff.github.io/index.md

 ## News

+- I received an NWO Top Grant to push the boundaries in large-scale collaborative search (project to start in 2017)!
 - I am acting as Program Chair for the [39th European Conference on Information Retrieval](http://ecir2017.org/).
 - I am organizing the [15th Dutch-Belgian Information Retrieval Workshop](http://dir2016.nl); the preliminary program is [already available (PDF)](https://chauff.github.io/dir2016/DIR2016_Program_v1.pdf)
 - At [ACM SIGIR 2016](http://sigir.org/sigir2016/) I co-organized a workshop on **Search as Learning** together with Jacek Gwizdka, Preben Hansen, Jiyin He and Noriko Kando.
 The workshop proceedings are [available through CEUR](http://ceur-ws.org/Vol-1647/).
 I am also a guest editor of a [special issue (PDF)](http://chauff.github.io/sal2016/CfP_SI_Search_As_Learning.pdf) on the topic in Springer's [Information Retrieval Journal](http://link.springer.com/journal/10791) as well as a co-organizer of a [Dagstuhl Seminar](https://www.dagstuhl.de/en/program/dagstuhl-seminars/) on Search As Learning in Spring 2017.